shaliulab/idtrackerai/docs/source/how_to_install.rst

 You can learn more about managing Conda environments in `this link <https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html>`_.

-Once the Conda environment has been create you should be able to activate doing
+Once the Conda environment has been create you should be able to activate it doing

 .. code-block:: bash